Key Takeaways

 • Taxes today may be higher if tax rates change or income in retirement is lower

-Annual contribution limit: $7,000 ($8,000 if age 50 or older) in 2024
+• Annual Contribution Limit: $7,000 ($8,000 if age 50 or older) in 2024

-SEP IRA
+SEP IRAs

 SEP IRAs cater to the self-employed, with SEP standing for “simplified employee pension.”
 You’re eligible to open a SEP IRA if you receive freelance income of any kind, even if you’re currently employed somewhere else.